AY2526S1-CS2103T-F10-2/tp/docs/UserGuide.md

 #### 4.3.2 Changing application theme: `theme`

 Changes the application's visual theme.
+The theme is not persistent i.e. will revert to the default `dark` theme when you launch the application.

 **Format:** `theme THEME_NAME`